BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 In this developers giode we discuss parts of the used scrips and Snakemake pipeline that are important, hard to understand or can be changed.
 Furthermore, the main packages and modules used are shown.

-## Packages
+## Environments and packages

 ### Snakemake environments

 The pipeline uses different rules to generate various results.
 These rules rely on environment files, which contain different packages.
 When looking at these environment files, you'll notice that some package entries appear multiple times across different files.
 This happens because you can't inherit packages from one environment to another, and Snakemake's **Conda** argument does not allow for multiple environment files to be used together.

 ### Script environments